 Now, I have a question.
 We actually have a friend here who is from the far north from Nubia, so this question – and Daowd mentioned him.
 Daowd also used a title when he talked about me.
 He called me kandaka.
 Do you want to explain what a kandaka is?
 Come on, Daowd.

 A kandaka is a highly respected symbol of women.
 More than that, you are part of the Nubia.
 We will explain it, but meram, we have meram in Darfur.
 Meram also is a strong female that plays a role in the leadership for the family issues and is a very high ranking and respected, kandaka and meram.
-That’s why I refer to you as a kandaka and a meram as our African traditions.
+That is why I refer to you as a kandaka and a meram as our African traditions.

-And I’ll say it goes back even further, which our friend from Nubia could tell you.
+And I will say it goes back even further, which our friend from Nubia could tell you.
 If you remember the New Testament of the Bible, one of the apostles, Philip, was on the road to Gaza and he met a man in a chariot who is in too many translations of the Bible referred to as ‘the Ethiopian eunuch’ when actually that man was from Sudan.

 And then finally, for Bishop Andudu we have to have a question about the Nuba Mountains.
 Can you tell us – since we have a sister here from South Sudan – what kind of role did the Nuba play in helping South Sudan to get its independence?